FineUploader/fine-uploader/readme.md

             <td>showAutoRetryNote</td>
             <td>boolean</td>
             <td>true</td>
-            <td>If set to <code>true</code>, a status message will appear next to the file during automatic retry attempts.</td>
+            <td>If set to <code>true</code>, a status message will appear next to the file or `Blob` during automatic retry attempts.</td>
         </tr>
         <tr>
             <td>autoRetryNote</td>
             <td>string</td>
             <td>Retrying {retryNum}/{maxAuto}...</td>
-            <td>The text of the note that will optionally appear next to the file during automatic retry attempts.
+            <td>The text of the note that will optionally appear next to the file or `Blob` during automatic retry attempts.
 Ignored
             if <code>showAutoRetryNote</code> is <code>false</code>.</td>
         </tr>
         <tr>
             <td>showButton</td>
             <td>boolean</td>
             <td>false</td>
-            <td>If <code>true</code>, a button/link will appear next to a failed file after all retry attempts have been
+            <td>If <code>true</code>, a button/link will appear next to a failed file or `Blob` after all retry attempts have been
             exhausted, assuming the server has not prohibited further retry attempts via the <code>preventRetryResponseProperty</code>.
-            This button/link will allow the user to manually order the uploader to make another attempt at uploading the failed file.
+            This button/link will allow the user to manually order the uploader to make another attempt at uploading the failed file or `Blob`.
 Note that this operation does respect the <code>maxConnections</code> value, so if all connections are accounted for, the retry attempt will be queued until a connection opens up.</td>
         </tr>
     </tbody>